P-Layer-app/download/README.md

 1. App checks every 10 seconds for a file matching current minute.
 2. Filename format must be exact: `YYYY-MM-DD_HH-MM.m3u`.
+3. If you do not want auto-load, do not use this date/time mask in the filename.
+4. You can name playlist files any other way (`.m3u` not matching this mask), and they will not auto-start.

 Example: